| |

 1) Re-invention and Sustainability of Musical Instruments

-Musical instruments have a long and regionally intertwined history.
-Often, it is hard to say who invented a specific type first or later, where were musical instruments used symbolically or in any way supporting regional cultural aspects, or what feature of musical instruments had the strongest impact on local developments.
+used symbolically or in any way supporting regional cultural aspects, or what feature of musical instruments had the strongest impact on local developments.
 Knowing these dynamics might be important to national efforts and the encouragement of cultural pride, yet current issues among communities and global developments may reveal a growing necessity to overcome fixations and to think of sustainability from different perspectives that include re-inventions and instrumental substitutes produced through modern technologies.
 This topic invited papers contributing to any of these phenomena and to the actual appearance of re-invented musical instruments or their sustainable appearance today.
 In this volume, 13 contributions were made in order to introduce thoughts on this first topic.

 2) Instrumental Music and Food

 The use of banquet music was and is a well-known fact, be it as live event or as replayed music.
 Also, there are plenty of drinking songs and songs that have food (hunting, accessing, preparing, digesting) at the centre of their lyrics.
 Yet instrumental music is not well studied in this regard.
 Some important aspects concerned with musical instruments and food are "taboos" in instrumental music, i.e. that forbid its use during meals or celebrations that include meals, or instrumental music that is closely connected to hunting, fishing, but also elementary busking, obtaining food or parts of it as well as instrumental music which is played during consuming food at diverse occasions.
 Another broad field of research was dedicated to explore specific types of in strumental music played during food offerings to spirits, deities, or gods.
 In result, papers related to this topic may reveal joint features of instrumental music in this regard or invite more detailed studies focussing on daily life, rituals, and working processes important to specific communities practicing instrumental music in diverse contexts.
-This volume starts a general debate with seven articles on this theme.

 Many thanks go to the many unnamed helpers, copy-editors and reviewers alike, and to the contributors for their time and willingness to share their knowledge.